kamapu/taxnames/README.md

     number of concepts in level complex: 1 number of concepts in level genus: 1011 number of concepts in level family: 186

+# Use case

+The main task of `taxnames` is to allow the formatting of taxonomic names by linking documents to pre-formatted taxonomic lists.
+This avoids typing errors (even experts make them) and allows reproducibility and automation, especially for reporting on biodiversity.